mauisiri/ReactTs-shoppingCart/README.md

 The "Additional Points of Interest" are elements that we commonly review and value in our software development process.
 While they are not stringent requirements for this task, we may engage in further discussions or ask for explanations on these topics during later stages of the hiring process.

-- State management
+✅ State management
-- Performance optimisation
+✅ Performance optimisation
-- A mobile-first development approach
+🔨 A mobile-first development approach
-- Code simplicity and readability (SOLID principles)
+✅ Code simplicity and readability (SOLID principles)
-- Component design (We use Tailwind)
+✅ Component design
-- Error handling
+🔨 Error handling
-- Testing
+✅ Testing
-- Accessibility
+🔨 Accessibility
-- Use of external libraries
+🔨 Use of external libraries
-- Project setup
+🔨 Project setup

 ## Features
 **- Product Listing:** Displays a list of products fetched from a local JSON file.
 Users can add products to the cart until they are out of stock.<br>